Pairing & Remote

 - a QR code

-- a mobile deep link
+- an app deep link (

 - a relaunch action for a fresh pairing window